yeeshue99/SUSH/Strixhaven Campus/Colleges/Silverquill/Silverquill.md

 The college’s perspective of shadow focuses on the power of language to stab, to expose stinging truths, and to obfuscate secrets.
 The magic of shadow mages often manifests as bolts or blades of darkness or blotches of flowing ink, and its effects range from a sting of shame to an assault on the target’s life energy.

 ### Scholars of Silverquill
 The Silverquill Scholars table offers examples of the scholars in Silverquill College.
-You may use the table to randomly determine the scholarly focus of a Silverquill student or faculty member.
 The Principle column notes which side of the radiance-shadow conflict a scholar more likely aligns with.

 #### Silverquill Scholars
 | d8  | Scholar                                                                 | Principle |